Love Rules!

-Love Rules is a 2004 comedy film starring Joey Lawrence and Maggie Lawson, airing on ABC Family.
+Love Rules is a 2004 comedy film starring Joey Lawrence and Maggie Lawson, airing on ABC Family on June 5, 2004.
 On its premiere night, Love Rules opened up with 4.1 million viewers tuning in for its premiere.

 Plot

 When Kelly and Michael decide to get married, they want to have an off-beat wedding without all the traditional glitz.
 But when their friends and Kelly's mother introduce them to the rules of engagement, a simple, intimate wedding becomes a huge production.